yeshayaa/Projects/README.md

 Edward probabilistic programming.
 It performs an "AND" operation and "OR" operation from the CSV file.
 The functions are written to be extensible by adding additional conditions and maintainable.
 Note: The code could be rewritten for MongoDB.

+File 2: makeArray.py

+-> This python program manipulates a matrix using classes.